OAI/OpenAPI-Specification/versions/2.0.md

 ## Definitions

 ##### <a name="pathTemplating"/>Path Templating
-Path templating refers to the usage of curly braces ({}) to mark a section of a URL path as replacable using path parameters.
+Path templating refers to the usage of curly braces ({}) to mark a section of a URL path as replaceable using path parameters.

 ##### <a name="mimeTypes"/>Mime Types
 Mime type definitions are spread across several resources.
 The mime type definitions should be in compliance to the [wikipedia](http://en.wikipedia.org/wiki/Internet_media_type#Naming) definition.